 Not only are there several routes in and around Lymington, the New Forest is on our doorstep.
 If you don't have your own bike there are several places you can rent one from, and dozens of routes to explore in these ancient woodlands.

-Fore more information on routes and bike hire, click here.
+For more information on routes click here.

 Puffin Cruises, located on Lymington Quay, offer scenic river cruises and trips to the Isle of Wight; the perfect way to explore Lymington on the water.